Refining time-space traffic diagrams: A simple multiple linear regression model: Model evaluation

 \subsection{Evaluation: 1-4-16 test}

-Furthermore, we conduct a stricter ``1-4-16 test" as follows: {\it Given a TS cell, we estimate the traffic speed of its homogenous 4 subcells (referred to as 1-4 subcells) and further estimate the traffic speed of the homogenous 4 subcells (referred to as 4-16 subcells) of each of the 1-4 subcells by using the estimated speed of these 1-4 subcells.
-In the test, the resolution of a given TS diagram will be increased 16 times.} Note that when estimating the traffic speed of 4-16 subcells, we only input the estimated speed of 1-4 subcells, meaning that in the 1-4-16 test, the only input data consists of the speeds of the TS cells in the initial TS diagram.
+Furthermore, we conduct a stricter ``1-4-16 test" as follows: Given a TS cell, we estimate the traffic speed of its homogenous 4 subcells (referred to as 1-4 subcells) and further estimate the traffic speed of the homogenous 4 subcells (referred to as 4-16 subcells) of each of the 1-4 subcells by using the estimated speed of these 1-4 subcells.
+In the test, the resolution of a given TS diagram will be increased 16 times.
+Note that we only input the estimated speed of 1-4 subcells when estimating the traffic speed of 4-16 subcells, meaning that, in the 1-4-16 test, the input data only consists of the speeds of the TS cells in the initial TS diagram.

 Table~\ref{tab:Result146} presents the results, from which the following observations can be made: All MAPEs are less than 0.17, and many MAPEs are less than 0.1.
 Compared with the 1-4 test, increasing the resolution 16 times indeed results in more errors, whereas the magnitude of the errors is acceptable.
-In general, the estimation results are satisfactory, particularly for a study that is based on empirical data.
+In general, the estimation results are satisfactory, in particular for a study that is based on empirical data.

 To visually present the results, we illustrate an example of the 1-4 and 1-4-16 tests in Figure~\ref{fig:STPlot146}.
-It is impressive to discover that a TS diagram with quite coarse traffic patterns (Figure~\ref{fig:STPlot146}(b1)) can be refined to a TS diagram, where even detailed stop-and-go waves can be observed (Figure~\ref{fig:STPlot146}(b3)).
+It is impressive to observe that a TS diagram with quite coarse traffic patterns (Figure~\ref{fig:STPlot146}(b1)) can be refined to a TS diagram where even detailed stop-and-go waves can be observed (Figure~\ref{fig:STPlot146}(b3)).
 Moreover, in the low-resolution TS diagram (Figure~\ref{fig:STPlot146}(b1)), the traffic propagation directions are almost vertical.
 After the refinement, the propagation directions with slopes are clearly revealed in Figures~\ref{fig:STPlot146}(b3) and \ref{fig:STPlot146}(c2), which is more consistent with the real-world traffic patterns (Figures~\ref{fig:STPlot146}(a) and \ref{fig:STPlot146}(d)).
 Compared with the ground-truth diagram (Figure~\ref{fig:STPlot146}(d)), both the refined TS diagrams in the 1-4 and 1-4-16 tests (Figures~\ref{fig:STPlot146}(c2) and \ref{fig:STPlot146}(b3)) satisfactorily reproduce the details of traffic patterns such as stop-and-go waves and wave directions.
-Generally, the visual comparison clearly demonstrates the power of the proposed refinement model.